 Good to know

-Since 2015, for certain types of insurance contracts (in particular, motor and home insurance) which are subject to automatic renewal, the consumer may cancel, at any time, without cost or penalty and without notice, at the end of the one-year period from the conclusion of the contract.
+For certain types of insurance contracts (in particular, motor and home insurance) which are subject to automatic renewal, the consumer may cancel, at any time, without cost or penalty and without notice, at the end of the one-year period from the conclusion of the contract.
 The law also obliges insurers to inform their customers between 3 months and 15 days before the termination deadline of the approaching anniversary of their contract.
 Consumers can then apply for cancellation before the tacit renewal of their contract, if they wish to change.
 The cancellation is effective one month after receipt of the letter by the insurer.
 The insurer must send a notice of cancellation within 30 days.

 In the future consumers will also be informed about the date on which the contract ends and of the effects of the cancellation, on a durable medium and within a reasonable time.